fsharp/fslang-design/tooling/FST-1033-analyzers.md

-# Towards towards F# Analyzer support in FSharp.Compiler.Service
+# Towards F# Analyzer support in FSharp.Compiler.Service

 This RFC discusses a path forward to add F# analyzers to heart of F# tooling, at the level of the FSharp.Compiler.Service.